Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Option of the node entry.
 The behavior can be set to watch dog behavior with Last Known Value (`WatchdogLKV`, which is the default) or Last Known Good (`WatchdogLKG`) semantics.
 A last known good value has either a status code of `Good` or a valid value (!= Null) and not a bad status code (which covers other Good or Uncertain status codes).
 Bad values are not causing heartbeat messages in LKG mode.
 A continuous periodic sending of the last known value (`PeriodicLKV`) or last good value (`PeriodicLKG`) can also be selected.

+The hearbeat behavior `WatchdogLKVDiagnosticsOnly` is special, it allows you to log heartbeat in the diagnostics output without sending heartbeats as part of the outgoing messages.

 ##### Timestamps

 The OPC UA data value contains a source and server timestamp.
 These are reported by the server and are based on the OPC UA server clock.
 The server is free to send whatever timestamp it wants, including none even though the OPC Publisher is setting up all monitored items to report both timestamps.